How to access the hidden job market in the GCC

 - Recruiters are telling you, “You came up in our search…”

-If none of that’s happening?
-You’re not in the hidden market yet.
+If none of that’s happening on a weekly basis, you’re not in the hidden market yet.

 Here's how to fast-track your search